sim642/profiling-template/readme.md

 Why does the memory usage keep increasing?
 What is using up all your memory?

-The garbage collector is doing its thing and JVisualVM can't help you much with understanding what's going on.
+The garbage collector is doing its thing and VisualVM can't help you much with understanding what's going on.
 Fortunately the JVM itself provides some additional logging.
 Let's turn it on.